 Transport – How to get to Tokyo and around?

 By Air: Tokyo has two major airports.
 For international flights, the main airport is Narita International Airport.
 This airport is located about 60 kilometres east of Tokyo.
 It takes about 1 hour by train to reach the city centre.

 International flights also arrive via Haneda International Airport.
 This airport is located 20 km south of Tokyo and is one of the busiest in Asia.
 Japanese people use the aeroplane more than the high-speed railway line.
 And that has everything to do with the cheap price of air tickets.
 In general, Haneda Airport is used for domestic flights.

-Metro: The Tokyo metro is extremely convenient (and necessary).
-There is a difference between a private company (Tokyo Metro) and the government one (Toei Subway).
+Metro: The Tokyo Metro is extremely convenient (and necessary).
+There is a difference between a private company (Tokyo Metro) and a government one (Toei Subway).
 Tickets are available for 24, 48 or 72 hours.

 Train/Bus: Tokyo has a number of major train stations.
-The most important and central station is JR Tokyo Station in the Maranouchi district.
-Next to the station is also a bus station (JR Expressway Bus Terminal) for long distance buses to Kyoto and Osaka, among others.
-Other large train stations can be found in Sjinjuku and Ueno.
+The most important and central station is JR Tokyo Station in the Marunouchi district.
+Next to the station is also a bus station (JR Expressway Bus Terminal) for long-distance buses to Kyoto and Osaka, among others.
+Other large train stations can be found in Shinjuku and Ueno.

 When does my train leave?

 Use the Hyperdia website to plan your route through Japan.
 The website tells you exactly where you have to change trains and what the price of your journey is.
 Handy, right?